danyadohan/quantum-signcryption/readme.md

 > **Limitation:** While the model ensures confidentiality, integrity, and authenticity, it does not guarantee **non-repudiation**, as a malicious receiver could reuse parts of the signcrypted message to forge future messages.

+### Pseudocode

+For a high-level algorithmic overview of the signcryption and unsigncryption processes, refer to the [Pseudocode](quantum_signcryption_pseudocode.txt) file.

 ## Quantum Signcryption System Implementation

 ### **Development Environment Setup**